wso2/docs-is/en/identity-server/next/docs/deploy/configure/databases/carbon-database/change-to-mssql.md

     !!! note
         As Microsoft SQL Server is inherently case-insensitive, it is recommended to deactivate the case-insensitive functionality of {{product_name}} when integrating with the Microsoft SQL Server.
-        This recommendation is based on the inherent case-insensitivity of Microsoft SQL Server, which renders the similar feature in WSO2 IS redundant.
         Disabling this feature in {{product_name}} eliminates unnecessary processing, thereby potentially enhancing overall system performance.